 Or if you owned a print shop your customers might ask for tips about creating good-looking business cards.
 So you create content about that.

-But Googles search bots, who are as I said becoming increasingly smarter, are getting to the point where they can tell good writing from bad.
-So the thing to do is not to worry about how you structure it and to just write natural sounding, easily read articles that contain useful information.
+But Google’s search bots, who are as I said becoming increasingly smarter, are getting to the point where they can tell good writing from bad.
+So the thing to do is not to worry about how you structure it and to just write natural sounding, easy to read articles that contain useful information.

 IT’S WORK.
 SORRY.

-If you have any other questions or need some SEO work done for your small business, feel free to get in contact by filling out the form below.
+If you have any other questions or need some SEO work done for your small business, feel free to get in touch with us.